What would you like to search for?

 No prior experience is required, but participants should be prepared for physical outdoor activities and have proficiency in English.

 This all-inclusive price covers accommodation, meals, health insurance and transportation throughout the program.
-Please note that weekend accommodation and meals are not included.

 Students will stay in a comfortable guest house, providing a welcoming and authentic experience.